NganBao0206/codification_law_infiniThree/README.md

 - Python Installation.
 - Pip Installation.

+2. Open your terminal and run the command: `pip install pytest`

 # Features included in the project
 - Register / Login: Includes new user registration and login functionality, information authentication, database storage, and access authorization via tokens.
 - Searching codification tree